The rules for the distribution of internship grants have been revised in December 2019. Please read the requirements carefully.

 You can apply for a grant twice a year, so during two application rounds:

-- The first application round will open on 17 December and will be open until 31 January (keep an eye on this page and Career Services weekly newsletter for the exact date of the opening of the application)
+- The first application round will be opened on a later confirmed date in December and will be open until 31 January (keep an eye on this page and Career Services weekly newsletter for the exact date of the opening of the application)

 During the application rounds in December-March you can apply for a grant for a total of one time, either an internship grant or for exchange studies.
 Please note that you can only receive one grant for either an internship or exchange during each study level.